 This course examines various important ethical issues in medical practice and health care while exploring some philosophical approaches to moral responsibility.
 Major areas of focus include ethics in clinical medicine, public health, and the intersection of health ethics with global justice.
 This course has the goals of familiarizing students with some important issues in health care ethics as well as fostering independent critical thinking and writing on these topics.

-Child Life Course Schedule
+Child Life Course Schedule (sample of face-to-face format)

 - CHLF 601-Introduction to Child Life – 3 Credits (If not previously taken)